Sanket-whiteLotus/Sanket-WhiteLotus/README.md

 - 💬 Ask me about REACT Js
 - 📫 How to reach me:  [github](https://github.com/Sanket-whiteLotus)
 - 😄 Pronouns: Lotus
-- ⚡ Fun fact: "do not give up on your dream always keep dreaming"
+- ⚡ Fun fact: "do not give up on your dream always keep sleeping"